John Singer Sargent: Portrait of Madame X

+Move to England

 Before arriving in England, Sargent began sending paintings for exhibition at the Royal Academy.
 These included the portraits of Dr. Pozzi at Home (1881), a flamboyant essay in red and his first full-length male portrait, and the more traditional Mrs. Henry White (1883).
 The ensuing portrait commissions encouraged Sargent to complete his move to London in 1886, where he settled in the artistic community of Chelsea.

 Notwithstanding the Madame X scandal, he had considered moving to London as early as 1882; he had been urged to do so repeatedly by his new friend, the novelist Henry James.
 In retrospect his transfer to London may be seen to have been inevitable.